vertica/VerticaPy/EXAMPLE.md

           FROM "public"."titanic") t1) final_table

-Let see what's happening when we aggregate and turn on the SQL.
+Let see what's happening when we aggregate and turn on SQL code generation:

 ```python